eremedia/APC/readme.txt

 * Convert arrays to ArrayObject objects (APC does not cache multi-level arrays or arrays of objects, so this works around that)
 * Require PHP 5.2+

+= 2.0.1 =
+* Fixed bugs in wp_cache_delete()

+= 2.0 =
+* First version in SVN
+* Updated to support increment/decrement and feature parity with the Memcached backend (except for multiget support)

+== Upgrade Notice ==

+= 2.0.4 =
+More helpful error message for people who try to activate this as a plugin.

 = 2.0.3 =
-* Parity with the Memcache backend, as much as was possible
+Object cloning and a fix for the boolean true value bug.
+Parity with Memcache backend, as much as was possible.
-* Object cloning
-* Requires WP 3.1+
-* Fix double-equals vs triple-equals bug with boolean true values

-== Upgrade Notice ==
+= 2.0.2 =
+Support for lower versions of APC (Batcache, especially).
+Adds support for more esoteric `wp-config.php` setups, and adds minor performance tweaks.

+= 2.0.1 =
+Fixed bugs regarding wp_cache_delete()

 = 2.0 =
 First update in four years!
 This should last you a while.

-= 2.0.1 =
-Fixed bugs regarding wp_cache_delete()

-= 2.0.2 =
-Support for lower versions of APC (Batcache, especially).
-Adds support for more esoteric `wp-config.php` setups, and adds minor performance tweaks.

-= 2.0.3 =
-Object cloning and a fix for the boolean true value bug.
-Parity with Memcache backend, as much as was possible.